lignumsystem/lignum-tls/TASKS.md

    - Can be done
 2. Read the meteorological data
    - Hannah could obtain the data
-   - Use poplar weather data file for the time being?<br>
+   - Use cottonwood/(poplar weather data file for the time being?<br>
      (Until the meterological data becomes available)
 3. Create voxel space around the tree
    - Can be done